Comparative Metaphysics

 Western: The Planets

-Your personality is divided into celestial actors.
-Mercury dictates how you think, Venus how you love, Mars how you assert yourself, Jupiter how you expand, and Saturn how you face limitations.
+Your personality is described through celestial actors.
+Mercury is used to discuss thinking style, Venus love and attraction, Mars assertion, Jupiter expansion, and Saturn limitations.
 Planets reside in "Houses" — 12 sectors of life.
-The angular relationships between planets (aspects) create dynamic tensions: a Sun-Saturn square indicates authority conflicts, while a Venus-Jupiter trine suggests romantic abundance.
+The angular relationships between planets (aspects) create interpretive tensions: a Sun-Saturn square may indicate authority conflicts, while a Venus-Jupiter trine may suggest romantic ease.

 Bazi: The 5 Elements

-Your life is a landscape of elements.
-If you are born a "Yang Fire" day master, too much Water might extinguish your drive, while Wood provides fuel.
+Your chart can be read as a landscape of elements.
+If you are born a "Yang Fire" day master, too much Water may symbolize dampened drive, while Wood provides fuel in the symbolic model.
 The Ten Gods system maps every element in relation to your Day Master: supporting elements become "Seals" (resources), elements you control become "Wealth," and elements that control you become "Officers."
-Balance — not any single element — determines fortune.
+Balance — not any single element — is the central interpretive idea.

 4. How Each System Calculates